 How to Open a Brokerage Account and Start Trading

-Ready to start investing, but not sure exactly where to start?
-The first thing you need to figure out is how to open a brokerage account.
+Ready to start investing, but not sure how to start?
+Well, the first thing you need to figure out is how to open a brokerage account.
 The good news is this part is incredibly easy.
 The only hard part is choosing which brokerage will work best for you.

 But in all honesty, the easiest way to get started is by opening an account with any of the big discount brokerages.
 Take your pick.
 Fidelity, TD Ameritrade, E-Trade and Charles Schwab all offer similar services.
 For the most part, account minimums and commission fees are a thing of the past – though some brokerages do still charge commissions on options trading.
 And some offer more comprehensive research than others.
 For a more complete breakdown of our top brokerages, click here.

 Click around.
 Check ‘em out.
 See which one appeals to you the most.
 And follow your gut.
-Because for the most part, they are all capable of the same things.
+Because for the most part, they’re all capable of the same things.
 If one appeals to you more aesthetically, then that’s probably the one for you.
 Just don’t let the decision-making process slow you down.
-After all, you’re ready to start putting your money to work.
-And time is money.
+After all, the sooner you can start putting your money to work the better.

 However, if you find that you wind up liking a different brokerage from the one you initially chose, it’s not difficult to switch.
 All you have to do is contact the new broker and have them initiate a transfer of stocks, bonds, options, mutual funds, etc. from your old broker.
 And opening a new brokerage account shouldn’t have an impact on your credit score.
 But we’re getting ahead of ourselves here.
 Let’s talk about what you need and how to open a brokerage account.